AR-15–style rifle: Modularity and customization

 While most earlier breech-loading rifles had a single receiver housing both the trigger and reloading mechanism, an innovative feature of the AR-15 was modular construction to simplify substitution of parts and avoid need for arsenal facilities for most repairs of malfunctioning military rifles.
-A distinctive two-part receiver is used by both military and sporting AR-15 style rifles.
+A distinctive two-part receiver is used by both military and sporting AR-15–style rifles.

-As civilian ownership of AR-15 style rifles became sufficient to create a market for improvements, numerous manufacturers began producing aftermarket parts—including parts with features not found on basic AR-15 rifles, and individuals with basic mechanical aptitude can often substitute these pieces for original equipment without needing a gunsmith.
-Due to the vast assortment of aftermarket parts and accessories available, AR-15 style rifles have also been referred to as "the Swiss Army knife of rifles", "Barbie Dolls for Guys", or "LEGOs for adults".
-These more or less interchangeable modules are a defining characteristic of AR-15 style rifles.
+As civilian ownership of AR-15–style rifles became sufficient to create a market for improvements, numerous manufacturers began producing aftermarket parts—including parts with features not found on basic AR-15 rifles, and individuals with basic mechanical aptitude can often substitute these pieces for original equipment without needing a gunsmith.
+Due to the vast assortment of aftermarket parts and accessories available, AR-15–style rifles have also been referred to as "the Swiss Army knife of rifles", "Barbie Dolls for Guys", or "LEGOs for adults".
+These more or less interchangeable modules are a defining characteristic of AR-15–style rifles.

+The lower receiver includes the trigger guard in front of the detachable pistol grip, and behind the magazine well.
 Lower receivers may be bought "stripped"—a single solid part and legally a firearm in the United States, albeit nonfunctional, with no fire control group or lower parts kit installed.
 End users may install their own choice of fire control group and lower parts kit.
-A completed lower receiver, compared to a stripped lower receiver, may be visually distinguished by the trigger guard ahead of the detachable pistol grip, and behind the magazine well capable of holding detachable magazines.
 The lower receiver holds the trigger assembly including the hammer, and is the attachment point for the buttstock.
 The lower receiver is attached to the upper receiver by two removable pins.
 Disassembly for cleaning or repair of malfunctions requires disengaging these pins from the upper receiver.
 Releasing the rear take-down pin allows the receiver to be opened by rotation around the forward pivot pin as a hinge.

 The upper receiver contains the bolt carrier assembly and is attached to the barrel assembly.
 Sights may be attached to the upper receiver or the barrel assembly.
 A handguard usually encloses the barrel and is attached to the upper receiver, and depending on the handguard, also attached to the barrel's gas block.

 Folding stocks

-AR-15 style rifles may have folding or collapsible stocks which reduce the overall length of the rifle when folded, although some designs of the stock folding device may not allow the firearm to be fired until unfolded, or only fire once until unfolded.
+AR-15–style rifles may have folding or collapsible stocks which reduce the overall length of the rifle when folded, although some designs of the stock folding device may not allow the firearm to be fired until unfolded, or only fire once until unfolded.
 A few manufacturers have made full upper receivers, or even "bufferless" bolt carrier systems where the buffer system is wholly contained in the upper receiver, and therefore does not use the buffer tube, which allows for firing while the stock is in the folded position, or removal of the stock altogether.